Failure (band): 2013–2017: Reunion, Tree of Stars, The Heart is a Monster

 Failure announced their reunion in late 2013.
 With the "classic lineup" of Greg Edwards, Ken Andrews and Kellii Scott, they performed their first show since 1997 at the El Rey Theatre in Los Angeles on February 13, 2014.
+The members had said they had heard rumors that they were even more beloved now than in the 90s, and decided to see if it was true, and the show sold out in less than 5 minutes, which had never happened in the 90s.
 It was subsequently announced that the band would open for Tool on their upcoming tour.

 After the first leg, starting in March and culminating with the "Cinquanta" shows on May 10 and 11 at The Greek Theater in Los Angeles, Failure's separate "Tree of Stars" tour took place during May and June 2014 for 18 performances.
 A tour exclusive EP entitled Tree of Stars was available during this leg.
 The EP contains 4 live tracks and their first new song since Fantastic Planet, entitled "Come Crashing".
 On May 14, Failure released the track on their Bandcamp following with "The Focus" on July 14, 2014.
 Failure commenced work on their fourth album in late 2014, which was significant as their first album in over eighteen years.